Andreas-Svensson/statistics/project/report.md

 ### 2. Sepal Hypothesis

-There is a significant relationship between sepal length and width
+There is a significant correlation between sepal length and width

 $H_0: \rho = 0$
 $H_A: \rho \neq 0$